JOOT49/OBS-FTC-Scene_Switcher/README.md

 ## Roadmap

-- Fix the youtube description CSV
+- Fix the YouTube description CSV

-- Fix the youtube description TXT
+- Fix the YouTube description TXT
+- Fix preview scene issues

 - Add a GUI

-- More logging
+- More and better logging

 - Move away from python